 The Hospital does not engage in high risk hedging for its financial assets.
 Exposure to interest rate risk may arise through interest bearing liabilities, including borrowings.
-The Hospital's interest bearing liabilities are managed through SAFA and any movement in interest rates are monitored on a daily basis.
 There is no exposure to foreign currency or other price risks.

 There have been no changes in risk exposure since the last reporting period.